 DFF funding is granted under the condition, that the project's budget information in the application is approved, signed, and stamped by the management of the administrating institution and signed by the applicant.
-The administrating institution is defined as the unit, which is responsible for the finance and personnel administration with regard to the project's/applicant's expenses during the project period, and ensures administrative legality in connection with terms of employment, accounts, etc. Stamps and signatures should be provided in the "DFF budget confirmation" template (the appendix must be uploaded to the application as a PDF file).
-You can find the template on the www.dff.dk/en/application/forms-for-application.
+The administrating institution is defined as the unit, which is responsible for the finance and personnel administration with regard to the project's/applicant's expenses during the project period, and ensures administrative legality in connection with terms of employment, accounts, etc.

+Stamps and signatures should be provided in the "DFF budget confirmation" template (the appendix must be uploaded to the application as a PDF file).
+You can find the template on the DFF website.

-HOW IS THE APPLICATION PROCESSED AND AS-SESSED?
+HOW IS THE APPLICATION PROCESSED AND ASSESSED?